 Photography equipment: with extra films, memory cards and battery.

 Mobile phone charge: in case you need to charge the phone while travelling on the bus or car.

 Clothing & Gears: as per the list detailed

-Accommodations: Primarily star class hotels (3 stars, 4 stars and 5 stars), comfortable, clean, safe.
+Accommodations: Primarily star class hotels (3 stars, 4 stars and 5 stars), comfortable, clean, and safe.
 All hotels provide air-conditioning except in the mountains, where you get heaters instead of air-conditioners.
 All hotels are built on par with international standards and provide all modern amenities available in western countries.
 The outdoor swimming pool is a standard facility in Sri Lanka and most hotels provide it, except the hotels in colder places in the mountains.
-There is a plenty of possibilities to get accommodation based on buying the power of the travellers.
+There is plenty of possibilities to get accommodation based on the buying power of the travellers.
 High-end luxury accommodation facilities such as boutique hotels as well as very cheap places such as dormitories are available at all corners of the island.

 Wifi connection is available in all hotels at no extra cost.
-The travellers also can grab a Sim card from a local telecommunication company and enjoy the uninterrupted connection even outside of hotels, the rates are very affordable.
+The travellers also can grab a Sim card from a local telecommunication company and enjoy an uninterrupted connection even outside of hotels, the rates are very affordable.